The Mestiza Muse

 If you’ve ever struggled with frizz, undefined curls, or puffy hair after washing, plopping curly hair is a simple technique that can make a noticeable difference.

-Plopping is a heat-free method that enhances curl definition and improves how your natural curls dry.
+Plopping is a heat-free drying method that helps enhance curl definition, reduce frizz, and improve how your natural curls dry.
 It’s especially useful if you’re styling your hair at home or looking for a more consistent curly hair routine.

 What is Net Plopping?